BAMresearch/SOFA/docs/source/supported_data_types.rst

 Supported Data Types
 ====================

 Please make sure that the raw FSD can be exported from your AFM device.
-SOFA 1.0 can only import directly \*.ibw (igor binary wave, supported by oxford instrument Asylum AFM) and \*.hdf5.
+SOFA 1.0 can only import *.ibw (igor binary wave) files, supported by oxford instrument Asylum AFM.
+In case your FSD format is accepted by SOFA, please make also sure that the data is organized as a Force Volume (FV), i.e. each FS curve is assigned to a x,y-coordinate in a spatial grid, as described in detail in :ref:`force spectroscopy data structure`.
+SOFA 1.0 can only handle FV with a square grid i.e., number of curves in x and y direction is identical.

 .. note::

 	We intend to make data import possible for most common FSD formats.
 If you wish to use SOFA for analyzing your experimental data, please contact sofa@bam.de and provide us with a small data set of exemplary FSD (2x2 curves are sufficient), model and maker of your AFM and the maker and version of the used software.

-In case your FSD format is accepted by SOFA, please make also sure that the data is organized as a Force Volume (FV), i.e. each FS curve is assigned to a x,y-coordinate in a spatial grid, as described in detail in :ref:`force spectroscopy data structure`.
-SOFA 1.0 can only handle FV with a square grid i.e., number of curves in x and y direction is identical.

 .. _force spectroscopy data structure: